 Several other support groups are available.

-How well a person with alcoholism or alcohol abuse does depends on whether or not they can stop drinking.
+How well a person with alcoholism or alcohol abuse does depends on whether they can successfully cut back or stop drinking.

 Alcohol use disorder can increase your risk of many health problems, including:

-Alcohol use also increases your risk for sexually transmitted infections (STIs) and violence.
+Alcohol use also increases your risk for violence.

 Drinking alcohol while you are pregnant can lead to severe birth defects in the baby.
 This is called fetal alcohol syndrome.

 The National Institute on Alcohol Abuse and Alcoholism recommends:

-Alcohol dependence; Alcohol abuse; Problem drinking; Drinking problem
+Alcohol dependence; Alcohol abuse; Problem drinking; Drinking problem; Alcohol addiction